 As styles changed, tombstones became more and more sophisticated until only a matter of money stood between a plain marker and an elaborate carving.

-Before the church became a National Park, people would often hang out in the cemetery at night while drinking.
+After Saint Paul’s Church closed in 1977 and before it became a National Historic Site in the early 1980s, people would often hang out in the cemetery at night while drinking.
 This resulted in some tombstones becoming detached, and now nobody knows the location of the graves.
-You will find these lying against the church wall.
+A few of these tombstones are now lying against the church wall.

 Depending on your interest in cemeteries, plan to spend anywhere from fifteen minutes to an hour exploring Saint Paul’s Church Cemetery.